arghasen10/Drone-assignment/README.md

-imagelist_from_csv.py file makes an csv file(new.csv) containing the image lists of the corresponding points given in the assets.csv file.
+imagelist_from_csv.py file makes an csv file(imagelist_assets.csv) containing the image lists of the corresponding points given in the assets.csv file.

 imagelist_from_srt.py file makes an csv file(image_list.csv) containing the image lists at particular times as per the DJI_0301.SRT file.